 We hope that this step-by-step guide helps you track your spending, build your college student budget, and save you money.
 Create a budget today; your future self with thank you!

-💸Check out 6 Tips for Budgeting Your Money in College for more personal finance tips.
+💸Check out Budgeting Tips for College Students for more advice.